Every job seeker knows of the tricks that hiring managers play. Much of this comes in tricky questions that can be hard to answer on the spot.

 There are two particular areas where this can happen.

-Keep the answer about you: Because you need to highlight what makes you the best option for the position than other candidates.
-You need to sell yourself, but not at the expense of making, other candidates appear bad.
+Keep the answer to you: You need to highlight what makes you the best option for the position than other candidates.
+It would help if you sold yourself, but not at the expense of making, other candidates appear bad.
 Never speak negatively of others.

 Describing your strengths: Job interview questions are designed to see the best of you.
-You need to sell your strongest attributes and strengths.
-However, if you list the answers to things, you are good at; it can give a negative portrayal of you.
+It would help if you sold your strongest attributes and strengths.
+However, if you list the answers to things, you are good at; it can negatively portray you.

 You can use the information you had in your cover letter, yet be sure you do not repeat that as the interviewer will more than likely check as you deliver your answer.